URL Module - Inserting a Link to a Web Resource

 Margarita Berezyanskaya

-The URL module enables instructors to use resources on the Internet to enhance their Moodle courses.
+The URL module enables instructors to use resources on the Internet to enhance their courses.
 Any item available on the Internet can be added to a course using the URL module, including web pages, movies, images, audio files, documents, etc. Web resources that are added to a course using the URL module can be embedded in a course page, opened in the same page or displayed in a new or pop-up window.

 Note: The URL file type and browser setting affect the way an embedded link is displayed and might not work well for all browsers.